dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 ## What about \*?

-To help with arrays, dot-notation lets us use an asterisk (\*) wildcard in place of any particular key, with some caveats:
+When we expect to encounter a numeric array, dot-notation lets us use an asterisk (\*) wildcard in the key, with some caveats:

 * The element \* searches through must be an array or Collection.
 * Each use of \* produces an array or null, and most methods cannot deal with that.
 * If something in the key path is missing, the result Collection will have a null in some spots instead of arrays.

-Because of the caveats, most methods don't really support \* even if they support dot-notation.
-The only two methods that support it very well are <a href="#pluck">pluck</a> and <a href="#groupby">groupBy</a>.
+Because of these caveats, the only two methods that support \* well are <a href="#pluck">pluck</a> and <a href="#groupby">groupBy</a>.
+Other methods will simply return bad results.

 ```
 $players = collect([